What is a Chemical Equipment Operator or Tender?

 Critical Thinking: Using logic and reasoning to identify the strengths and weaknesses of alternative solutions, conclusions or approaches to problems.

-In the United States, there were 74,100 jobs for Chemical Equipment Operator or Tender in 2016.
+In 2016, there was an estimated number of 74,100 jobs in the United States for Chemical Equipment Operator or Tender.
 There is little to no growth in job opportunities for Chemical Equipment Operator or Tender.
-There will be an estimated 7,300 positions for Chemical Equipment Operator or Tender per year.
+The BLS estimates 7,300 yearly job openings in this field.

 The states with the most job growth for Chemical Equipment Operator or Tender are Utah, Arizona, and Colorado.
 Watch out if you plan on working in Delaware, Virginia, or Tennessee.
 These states have the worst job growth for this type of profession.

-What is the Average Salary of a Chemical Equipment Operator or Tender
+How Much Does a Chemical Equipment Operator or Tender Make?

 The typical yearly salary for Chemical Equipment Operators and Tenders is somewhere between $29,050 and $77,660.